binzailani3136/crudl-example-express/README.md

 ## Limitations
 * Sorting with MongoDB is case sensitive.
 With aggregation, it is possible to implement case-insensitive sorting.
 * Searching is only possible on one field per ressource (this is an API limitation).
 If someome comes up with a decent solution on searching within multiple fiels (including nested fields), please let us know.

-## Known issues
-We've been working on CRUDL for almost a year and (from our point of view) we've solved the most important and difficult issues.
-That said, there's still a lot to do and here's an incomplete list of some upcoming features:

-* Tests.
-* Submitting forms (and filters) with enter.
-* Image fields.
-* Reordering items within tabs.
-* Intermediate pages.
-* Bulk actions with listView.
-* Keyboard navigation.
-* Richtext editor.
-* readView.
-* Permissions.
-* Generic relations.
-* Better documentation.

 ## Credits & Links
 CRUDL and crudl-example-express is written and maintained by vonautomatisch (Patrick Kranzlmüller, Axel Swoboda, Václav Pfeifer-Mikolášek).